RealBI-SaaS/cloud-cost-backend/docs/passwordless_signins.rst

 - Responses for non-existent emails are **non-identifying**.
 - Tokens/codes are deleted after use or on new requests.
 - OTPs are stored **hashed**, and verification is constant-time to prevent timing attacks.
 - Throttling is implemented per email to prevent abuse.
-Currently 2 coder requests every and 3 code verification requests are permited before the following response:
+Currently ``2 token/OTP requests`` and ``3 token/OTP verification requests`` are permited before the following response:

   .. code-block:: json